 'For success in war', says Saxe sanctimoniously, 'one must think outside of the box'.

 'Yes, Saxe.
 But one must at least recognise that there is a box.
 What you're in danger of doing is less "thinking outside the box" than it is pretending the box is a sheep from a small village near Dresden and then marrying it.
 We must continue to approach this operation with professionalism, and with due regard to such constant and critical factors as time, the enemy, and the customs of war.
 Then, victory will be ours.
 Our siege progresses; the enemy are trapped; there is no sign yet of the Fenwickian relief force.
-The enemy are like a tiny shrimp that has been eaten by a nasty fish'.
+The enemy are like a tiny shrimp that has been eaten by a nasty fish'.'Really?'

 'Yes - they are in a very bad plaice'.